rrthomas/sam/README.md

 SAM was designed for the TiLDA Mke badge (whose hardware seems to be codenamed “sam”), an Arduino Due-compatible device designed for Electromagnetic Field 2014.
-It can also be run on a GNU-compatible system with SDL2.
+It can also be run on most personal computers (it needs a C compiler and SDL2).

 SAM was invented as a tenth birthday present for my nephew, Sam.
 It was named after my first computer, a Sinclair ZX81, “Super Advanced Micro”.
 Sam’s logo is a simpatico astute mongrel called Sam.

+## The idea

+SAM is a simple, concrete system for teaching programming.
+It is low-level enough that it exposes most of the fundamental issues of dealing with computers, and high level enough that one can comfortably program in its machine code.
+It has only one sort of state—the stack—to understand, which can be inspected in its entirety, and corresponds homoiconically to the program and state.
+It can be interrupted and resumed, and is easy to study and reason about.

 ## The code